aoijs/documentation/src/functions/usdaddcmdreactions.md

+---
+description: Adds reactions to the command executed
+---

 # $addCmdReactions
 > This function will be in charge of adding the 'emojis' previously chosen in the message of the person who has activated the command.